actions/importer-labs/gitlab/5-custom-transformers.md

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment and start you GitLab server.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment and start your GitLab server.
 2. Completed the [configure lab](./1-configure.md#configuring-credentials).
 3. Completed the [dry-run lab](./4-dry-run.md).